-Post-traumatic movement disorders can make simple motions, such as eating, more difficult.
+Post-traumatic movement disorders can make simple activities, such as eating, more difficult.
 In some cases, they can cause severe pain.

 Fortunately, with the right approach, it is possible to overcome these disorders and regain normal movement, or as close to normal movement as possible.